fkarg/fkarg.github.io/drafts/getting-things-done.md

 Rule][no-asshole] and [Zero to One][zero-one] I just wrote them out.
 I wanted to do this here as well, initially.
 But I can't seem to get myself to do it productively, so I won't.
-If you're really interested in my stream-of-conscious notes, write me a comment or a mail if you are too lazy to look at the HTML comments.
+If you're really interested in my stream-of-conscious notes, write me a comment or a mail if you are too lazy to look at the HTML source. (they are there as a long comment)

 <!--
 ### Foreword